hermangroup/docs/masternodes/setup-win-cdmn.rst

 - 5000 HTA (Content Distribution Masternode)
 - A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported
-- A Windows 10 instance.
+- A Windows 10 or Windows Server instance.
+[Can be a PC or VPS]
-- Since we are assuming this is a home network, ports need to be publicly open on the Internet.
+- Static IPv4 address on Windows or Port Forwarding setup over the router [ Since we are assuming this is a home network, ports need to be publicly open on the Internet.
 This normally requires Port Forwarding on your router, which is out of scope for this document.
-Use your favorite search engine to research Port Forwarding.
+Use your favorite search engine to research Port Forwarding. ]
-   - Content Distribution Masternode:
+- Nginx or any SSL support Webserver
+- IPFS [Oprational Daemon]
+- Your own DNS name
+- TCP Ports : [Need to be allowed on Firewall]
          - TCP Port 10101
          - TCP Port 8080
+         - TCP Port 5001
          - TCP Port 4001
-   - When asked to allow firewall access by Windows on any of the steps below, please select Allow.
+         - TCP Port 443

 Masternode Roles
 ----------------